thormagnusson/scoring/PartI/chapter_1.md

 Here is a mantra to memorise: Variables are containers of some value.
 They are names or references to values that could change (their value can vary).
 So we could create a variable that is a property of yourself called age.
 Every year this variable will increase by one integer (a whole number).
 So let us try this now:

     var age = 33;
-    age = age + 1; // here the variable ‘age’ gets a new value, or 33 + 1
+    age = age + 1; // here the variable 'age' gets a new value, or 33 + 1
     age.postln; // and it posts 34

 SuperCollider is not strongly typed so there is no need to declare the data type of variables.
 Data types (in other languages) include : integer, float, double, string, custom objects, etc...
 But in SuperCollider you can create a variable that contains an integer at one stage, but later contains reference to a string or a float.
 This can be handy, but one has to be careful as this can introduce bugs in your code.